-Students and faculty come from various parts of the word, and participation in the program is itself a significant intercultural experience.
-Our graduate students include returning peace corps volunteers, (THE SHRIVER PEACEWORKER PROGRAM at UMBC), teachers, foreign language students, heritage students, international educators, university and non-profit employees, and BA/MA students.
+Students and faculty come from various parts of the world, and participation in the program is itself a significant intercultural experience.
+Our graduate students include returning Peace Corps volunteers, (THE SHRIVER PEACEWORKER PROGRAM at UMBC), teachers, foreign language students, heritage students, international educators, university and non-profit employees, and BA/MA students.

 The INCC program aims:

 (1) to develop advanced language and intercultural proficiency through advanced topic courses.